The Most Lucrative MBA Concentrations in the US

 Business Analysis

-For those with a knack for data analysis, an MBA with a specialization in business analysis may be the perfect fit.
+For those with a knack for data analysis, an MBA with a specialization in Business Analysis may be the perfect fit.
 This concentration focuses on collecting, managing, and interpreting complex data to formulate long-term business strategies.
 Business analysts are also responsible for making forecasts that help companies achieve success.
 With an average salary of $85,000 per year, this concentration offers a promising career path.

 International Business